LRLVEC/glframework/README.md

 <img src="docs/readme/multi-window%20single-simulation.png" height = 300/>

 This is an OpenGL based multi-window rendering and user interface system for Windows and Linux desktop.
-As the left picture shows, multiSim demo can render multiple n-body simulations in different windows, with **one** global imgui (multi-context imgui is not officially supported yet) interface.
-And the right picture shows that multiView demo can render multiple views of one n-body simulation.
+As the top picture shows, multiSim demo can render multiple n-body simulations in different windows, with **one** global imgui (multi-context imgui is not officially supported yet) interface.
+And the bottom picture shows that multiView demo can render multiple views of one n-body simulation.
 It contains a light weight wrapper of OpenGL api, a multi-window manager and an interface for user-defined imgui UIs.
 # Requirements
 - CUDA is <span style="color:red">not</span> necessary for building this, but if supported, demos will use it to accelerate.
 - A __C++17__ capable compiler.
 The following choices are recommended and have been tested: